Skip to content

 Payment Methods

-250+ methods including all major card networks, local banking methods, mobile wallets and buy-now-pay-later options.
+250+ methods (per Adyen's docs catalog; the company itself publishes no exact count) including all major card networks, local banking methods, mobile wallets and buy-now-pay-later options.
 Apple Pay and Google Pay have full native support.
 Cards are the strongest suit: direct acquiring relationships with Visa, Mastercard, Amex, JCB, UnionPay and Discover.
 Local banking methods cover iDEAL, Bancontact, SEPA, Giropay, Sofort and dozens more.
-Medium crypto support is listed in the CSV but Adyen is not a crypto payment processor in any meaningful sense for iGaming.
-Nuvei processes 200+ cryptocurrencies with a dedicated CASP license.
-Paysafe has Skrill and Neteller wallets with 50M+ users.
+Crypto support exists on paper, but Adyen is not a crypto payment processor in any meaningful sense for iGaming.
+Nuvei runs a crypto on/off-ramp in-house, with an EU CASP license held by its Nuvei Liquidity entity rather than by the group.
+Paysafe has the Skrill and Neteller wallets inside a digital-wallet base it reported at 7.8M active users in Q4 2025.
 For a gambling operator, the question is whether 250+ methods covers the specific APMs your players actually use.
 In European card-heavy markets, yes.
 In markets where local wallets or banking methods dominate, check the specific method list for your jurisdictions.

 Verticals